verkkokauppacom/parallel-phpunit/README.md

 Only the directory version of `phpunit` is supported so you can't replace the directory part with file name.
 The parallel-phpunit switches are:
- * --pu-cmd - Custom phpunit run script, default: first phpunit in PATH or phpunit next to parallel-phpunit
+ * --pu-cmd - Custom phpunit run script (default: first phpunit in PATH or phpunit next to parallel-phpunit)
- * --pu-threads - The maximum number of parallel phpunit commands running at the same time, default value is '3'
+ * --pu-threads - The maximum number of parallel `phpunit` commands running at the same time (3 by default)
- * --pu-retries - How many times to rerun the test file if it fails
+ * --pu-retries - How many times to rerun the test file if it fails (0 by default)
+ * --pu-verbose - Print all starting and ending phpunit commands and their outputs, by default only failing cases are output (off by default)

-All other switches are considered to be `phpunit` switches and they are directly passed to the parallel `phpunit` commands.
+All other switches are considered to be `phpunit` switches and they are directly passed to the `phpunit` commands.

 How does it work?
 -----------------

 The `parallel-phpunit` command first finds all phpunit test files under given directory.
 By default all file names ending with 'Test.php' or '.phpt' are considered to be test files.
-You can change this default with phpunit switch --test-suffix.
-The test files are then filtered to those that match your phpunit --filter switch (if you haven't given this switch in command line no filtering will be done).
+You can change this default with `phpunit` switch --test-suffix.
+The test files are then filtered to those that match your `phpunit` --filter switch.
+If you haven't given any filter in command line no filtering will be done to the file list.
 Test files are executed in alphabetical order and for every test file following command is executed:

     phpunit [phpunit switches] <test_file>

 There is a maximum limit of parallel phpunit commands (controlled by switch --pu-threads) and only this amount of concurrent test executions are running at the same time.
-The rest of the executions are waiting for some running test execution to finnish.
+The rest of the executions are waiting for some running test execution to finish.

 When atleast one `phpunit` command is running a summary report line is printed once every second.
 Here is an example output: